By Jostle

 Gartner: (4.6/5) – Based on 94 reviews

-Microsoft Viva fits mid-market and enterprise organizations that are already standardized on Microsoft 365 and want their employee hub to live where work already happens.
+Microsoft Viva fits mid-market and enterprise organizations that are already standardized on Microsoft 365.
 Rather than introducing a separate intranet destination, Viva brings communications, communities, learning, insights, and feedback into Microsoft Teams and adjacent Microsoft tools.

 Day to day, many organizations treat Viva’s modules as a set of connected entry points inside Teams.
 Viva Connections acts as the intranet front door, typically combining a dashboard, curated resources, and SharePoint-backed news.
 Viva Engage covers communities and broader conversation, while Viva Learning pulls training content from Microsoft and third-party sources in the same environment employees already use for collaboration.